OrianaVenture/VentureValheim/NorsePersonalityConstructionSystem/README.md

 A questing framework for servers.
 Create your own NPCs and give them purpose!
 Great for roleplaying servers!

+## Version 0.1.0 Upgrade

+IF YOU HAVE A WORLD WITH VERSION 0.0.7 - UPDATING MAY BREAK YOUR CURRENT NPCS!!!!!!

+This is the warning.
+You have been warned.

+I did my best to make a smooth transition, but it is not perfect.

 ## Disclaimer!

 This mod is not finished!
 There are many features that still need to get added.
 Feedback on current supported features will be greatly appreciated.
 See the list of possible future improvements and contributing information at the bottom of this readme.